platyblog/platyblog.github.io/content/post/streamless.md

 ```

 We have built this way a new stream which only contains either collisions of the original stream, or elements of the original stream.
-The key difference with the first one we built is that we tagged X and Y on the same side.
-For any index, we either find an X and a Y, or we find a collision.
+The key difference with the first one we built is that we tagged X and Y on the same side of the sum.
+If we are looking say for elements of X, then for any index, we can find an X, or we find a collision.

 Asking once again the oracle what it has to say about the projection of (lift_get_next f) over X is enough to conclude.
 Indeed, once again, we can test the returned indices against the original stream.
 Two cases are possible:

 * Either both indices correspond to a pair of elements in (lift_get_next f).
 We have found a collision.
 * Or at least one of them is not a pair in (lift_get_next f).
 But then it contains a collision instead.

 Qed.

 Proving it formally, we as usual need to duplicate the code, and reason a bit about (lift_get_next f) to ensure that the indices we obtain are indeed not the same: